anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 This document specifies a compressed data format for DNS messages using Concise Binary Object Representation (CBOR) {{-cbor}} encoding.
 Additionally,  unnecessary or redundant information are stripped off DNS messages.
 To use the outcome of this specification in DoH and DoC, this document also specifies a Media Type header for DoH and a Content-Format option for DoC.

+Note, that there is another format that expreses DNS messages in CBOR, C-DNS {{-cdns}}.
+C-DNS is primarily a file format to minimize traces of multiple DNS messages and uses the fact that there are multiple messages to do its compression.
+Common values such as names or addresses are collected in separate tables which are referenced from the messages, comparable to CBOR-packed {{-cbor-packed}}.

+The format described in this document is a transfer format that aims to provide conciseness and compression for individual DNS messages to be sent over the network.
+This is achieved using the following objectives:

+1. Encoding DNS messages in CBOR (conciseness),
+2. Omitting (redundant) fields in DNS queries and responses (conciseness),
+3. Providing easy to implement name compression that allows for on-the-fly construction of DNS queries and responses (compression), and
+4. Providing optional address and value compression in DNS responses using CBOR-packed {{-cbor-packed}} (compression).

 # Terminology